ddev/ddev/docs/users/cli-usage.md

 For in-depth application monitoring, use the `ddev describe` command to see details about the status of your ddev app.

+**Note for Backdrop users:** In addition to importing a Backdrop database, you will need to extract a copy of your Backdrop site's configuration into the local `active` directory.
+The location for this directory can vary depending on the contents of your Backdrop `settings.php` file, but the default location is `[docroot]/files/config_[random letters and numbers]/active`.
+Please refer to the Backdrop documentation for more information on [moving your Backdrop site](https://backdropcms.org/user-guide/moving-backdrop-site) into the `ddev` environment.

 ## Getting Started